DISC Profiles for New Zealand

 Conscientiousness ('C') - behaviour that is detail-oriented and analytical, focused on getting things right.

 Each person receives a comprehensive, personalised description in their profile.
-The profile identifies and describes their DISC type and explains their preferred ways of working … how they like to do things at work.
+The profile identifies and describes their DISC style and explains their preferred ways of working … how they like to do things at work.
 The profile also has easy-to-use guidance on how that they can communicate and collaborate more productively with each of the others styles.
 You might say it helps them customise their working style to integrate better with other people.

 When a person better understands themselves and others they see many ways they can do things a little differently.
 People can use DISC like this every day.

-How DISC Styles Help Individuals - How To Use Your DISC Profile
+How to Use Your DISC Profile

 How DISC Builds Teams